GrayM/Webster-Wizerd/README.md

---A light web app with a medieval twist that pulls API data from dictionaryapi.com --Returns word definition(s), synonyms and etymology --Replaces instances of words with their Old English counterparts; do/doth, you/thee, our/ye, your/thy, yours/thine, etc.
+--A light web app with a medieval twist that pulls API data from dictionaryapi.com<br>
+--Returns word definition(s), synonyms and etymology<br>
+--Replaces instances of words with their Old English counterparts; do/doth, you/thee, our/ye, your/thy, yours/thine, etc.